 Not only because I enjoy variety, but I also like to start my kids off with variety in their meals as well.

-I find variety sets them up to be ready for new flavors.
-My hope is that my strategy keeps any picky eating habits at bay!
+Variety sets them up to be ready for new flavors.
+I hope that my strategy keeps any picky eating habits at bay!

 Adding a little variety can be something as simple as using a different flavor or fruit in custard oatmeal.
 Changing flavors up doesn’t have to involve cooking entirely different meals unless that’s what you are looking for.